DaryllGomas/Ancients/improvement-plan.md

    - Add multilingual support
    - Create a contribution system for expert review and additions

-## Implementation Strategy
+## Current Implementation Status

-### Development Approach
-- Implement improvements incrementally in 2-week sprints
-- Prioritize user-facing improvements in early phases
-- Maintain backward compatibility throughout development
-- Use feature flags for major changes to allow A/B testing

-### Testing Strategy
-- Implement automated testing for core functionality
-- Conduct user testing after each major feature addition
-- Perform cross-browser and cross-device testing
-- Accessibility testing with screen readers and keyboard navigation

-### Documentation Updates
-- Maintain up-to-date documentation of code changes
-- Create user guides for new features
-- Document design decisions and rationales
-- Provide API documentation for developers
+- **Phase 1:** 100% Complete ✅
+- **Phase 2:** Not Started 🔄
+- **Phase 3:** Not Started 🔄

+## Next Steps

+The next priorities for development should be:

+1. Begin Phase 2 implementation with interactive map integration
+2. Create custom iconography for different event types
+3. Enhance responsive design for better mobile experience
+4. Implement dark/light mode toggle

+Implementation should continue to follow the incremental approach, with each feature being thoroughly tested before moving to the next.

 ## Technical Requirements

 ### Frontend
-- ES6+ JavaScript (with babel for compatibility)
+- ES6+ JavaScript (implemented)
-- CSS with flexbox/grid for layouts
+- CSS with flexbox/grid for layouts (implemented)
-- SVG for custom graphics
+- SVG for custom graphics (planned for Phase 2)
-- Mobile-first responsive design
+- Mobile-first responsive design (partially implemented)

-### Potential Libraries
+### Potential Libraries for Future Phases
-- Leaflet.js for interactive maps
+- Leaflet.js for interactive maps (Phase 2)
-- Three.js for 3D models (optional)
+- Three.js for 3D models (Phase 3)
-- D3.js for data visualization
+- D3.js for data visualization (Phase 2/3)
-- Hammer.js for touch gestures
+- Hammer.js for touch gestures (Phase 2)

 ### Performance Goals
 - < 2s initial load time